lmuntaner/literal_max_char_checker/readme.md

   - ```$ ruby main.rb literals```
   - The literals argument is the name of the folder you want to check.

-Then we can add the literals files (.yml) in the literals folders.
+Then we can add the literals files (.yml) in the 'literals' folders.